wisper12933/LMRC/README.md

 ### Datasets

 The DocRED dataset can be downloaded following the instructions at [link](https://github.com/thunlp/DocRED/tree/master/data).
-The Re-DocRED dataset can be downloaded from [link](https://github.com/tonytan48/Re-DocRED) (You need to replace the original file in DocRED with the file with the suffix 'revised').
+The Re-DocRED dataset can be downloaded from [link](https://github.com/tonytan48/Re-DocRED) (You need to replace the original DocRED file with the 'revised' version in Re-DocRED).
 The expected structure of files is:

 ```text
 LMRC